Usage

 - Right-click context menu: View Diff / Discard Changes

-- Auto-refreshes every 15 seconds with a manual Refresh button
+- Auto-refreshes every 15 seconds and after each Git operation

 History Panel